PurAlex/Module-1-Challenge/README.md

 ## Features

-HTML and CSS was used to develop the website.
+HTML and CSS were used to develop the website.
 ## Contributing

 N/A